owickstrom/wickstrom.tech/src/posts/2016-07-10-custom-formatting-in-html-and-latex-code-listings-using-pandoc.md

 author: Oskar Wickström
 ---

-I have worked intensively on the Oden User Guide lately, primarly on improving content, but also on providing high-quality PDF and HTML output formats with detailed control over typesetting.
+I have worked intensively on the Oden User Guide lately, primarily on improving content, but also on providing high-quality PDF and HTML output formats with detailed control over typesetting.

 For some code listings and syntax examples I want the typesetting to convey the